alphagov/govuk-developer-docs/source/manual/rebooting-machines.html.md

 -   Do not reboot more than one machine of the same class at the same time.
--   When rebooting clustered applications (such as elasticsearch) wait for the cluster to recover fully before rebooting the next machine.
+-   When rebooting clustered applications (such as Elasticsearch) wait for the cluster to recover fully before rebooting the next machine.

 ## Unattended upgrades